kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

   <img src="https://kevanchristmas.github.io/public/assets/Lookwoody.jpg?raw=true" alt=""/>
 </p>

 The opportunity, is equally profound.
-Those who design for both humans and agents, who own the right control points, and who practice focused restraint in what they build, will shape the next era of finance.
-Those who don’t may find themselves invisible — present on the balance sheet, but absent from the choices agents make.
+Greater focused productivity - those who design for both humans and agents, who own the right control points, and who practice this focused restraint in what they build, could shape the next era of both Product Management and finance.